The Essential/Non-Essential Doctrine Debacle

 For He must reign until He has put all His enemies under His feet.
 The last enemy that will be abolished is death.
 For He has put all things in subjection under His feet.
 But when He says, “All things are put in subjection,” it is evident that He is excepted who put all things in subjection to Him.
 When all things are subjected to Him, then the Son Himself also will be subjected to the One who subjected all things to Him, so that God may be all in all.

 Because He is unity, it follows that any identifiable attribute is just as significant as any other identifiable attribute.
-The LORD can’t be divided by any metric or method, nor should be.
+The LORD can’t be divided by any metric, method or logic, nor should be.

 2 Tim 2.11-13

 For if we died with Him, we will also live with Him;